fkyprianou/deved-platform/content/blog/en/handling-voip-push-notifications-with-callkit-and-vonage.md

 ## Prerequisites

 * A Vonage API account.
 If you don't have one already, you can [sign up today](https://dashboard.nexmo.com/sign-up).
-* An Apple Developer account and an iOS device.
+* An Apple Developer account and an iOS device (or simulator in Xcode 14 and above).
 * A GitHub account.
 * Xcode 12 and Swift 5 or greater.
 * [Cocoapods](https://cocoapods.org) to install the Vonage Client SDK for iOS.